fredhutchio/git_github_intro/2GitHub.md

 	* click "fork" button in the upper right hand corner of repo
 	* this creates a copy of the repository of your own that is connected with the original, but which you can edit yourself
 	* relate back to branches
-* create new branch, edit ingredients.txt to include additional ingredients
+* edit ingredients.txt to include additional ingredients
 * create new file called recipe.txt to include steps in process to making guac
 * compare with original version in fredhutchio
 	* can choose additional comparisons (e.g., other people, or other branches)
-* Challenge: create pull request (PR)
+	* create pull request (PR): way to request that original repo will accept your changes
 	* text editing options, linking people, issues, etc
 	* PR etiquette: explain sufficiently the changes and why; be polite
+* Challenge: pair up with a partner and create pull request (PR) to send your changes to their repo
+	* when comparing, your repo will be on the left and their repo will be on the right
+	* don't worry yet about approving pull request

-## Conflicts
+## Resolving conflicts

-* owner of main guacamole repo (instructor) works through PRs
+* instructor looks at PRs submitted to original guacamole repo
-	* accept one of the PRs, then try to accept another
+	* accept one of the PRs, modeling how conversation might take place
-* if they don't match, there is a conflict
+	* find another that causes a conflict
 	* must resolve conflicts before merging new changes
 	* multiple ways to accomplish this: through web app, or in local repo with Desktop app
 	* each file must be handled; remind about how differences in files are reported
 	* for code, it matters a lot that extra added characters (>>>>> and <<<<<) are removed
 * review commit history, contributors, etc
-* Challenge: create PR for your neighbor's guac repo and reconcile changes
+* Challenge: reconcile changes to accept PR from neighbor's repo

+## Collaborate through patches
+* Challenge: try to edit Kate's wiki repo by clicking on the edit (pencil) button
+	* creates new branch (patch) in own forked repo
+	* "suggest changes" seamlessly integrates branch (patch) with PR to original repo

 ## Open science